diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 val rdd = sc.textFile(“file:///home/holden/happypandas.gz”)
 ```

 If your file isn’t already on all nodes in the cluster, you can load it locally on the driver without going through Spark and then call parallelize to distribute the contents to workers.
-This approach can be slow, however, so we recommend putting your files in a shared filesystem like HDFS, NFS, or S3.
+This approach can be slow, however, so `we recommend putting your files in a shared filesystem like HDFS, NFS, or S3`.

 #### Amazon S3
 Amazon S3 is an increasingly popular option for storing large amounts of data.
 S3 is especially fast when your compute nodes are located inside of Amazon EC2, `but can easily have much worse performance if you have to go over the public Internet`.